mrled/lability-tutorial/01-Introduction.markdown

     and have high confidence that you can recreate that lab later if necessary.
     You can also easily share labs with coworkers.

+## Installing Lability

+You can install Lability from PowerShellGet.

+If you have never installed modules from the PSGallery before, you will first have to configure PowerShellGet to trust PSGallery.
+(This only needs to be done once per host;
+if you've done it before, it's not necessary to repeat.)

+{% highlight powershell %}
+Set-PSRepository -Name PSGallery -InstallationPolicy Trusted
+{% endhighlight %}

+Once that has been done, you can install Lability:

+{% highlight powershell %}
+Install-Module -Name Lability
+Import-Module -Name Lability
+{% endhighlight %}

+After installing Lability, you must tell it to configure itself.
+You can customize its configuration with `Get-LabHostConfiguration` and `Set-LabHostConfiguration`, but for most typical users this will not be necessary.
+For it to configure itself (whether you customized the configuration or not), you must run:

+{% highlight powershell %}
+Start-LabHostConfiguration -Verbose
+Test-LabHostConfiguration -Verbose
+{% endhighlight %}

 ## Lability documentation

 Unfortunately, [the Lability readme](https://github.com/VirtualEngine/Lability/blob/dev/Readme.md) is a bit terse.